hoa84/CCPs_SnowflakeViz/README.md

   1. Download Processing software by visiting http://www.processing.org

-  2. Open ccpSample.pde file in Processing and execute using Java mode.
+  2. Open CCPs_SnowflakeViz.pde file in Processing and execute using Java mode.
 Now you can explore Correlation Coordinate Plots and Snowflake visualization.

 *** How to use ***